 Lloyd is the founder of Bunting Pty Ltd. He has been involved in information technology since 1971, with a background in Australian Government (Defence, Public Service Board, Finance), banking (ANZ Bank), technology (EDS/HP-ES), and major technology project management services (for advanced Defence and civil aviation projects).
 Lloyd has degrees in business and investment (BBus, MBA) from NSWIT/UTS and is a retired FAICD (Foundation Fellow), FASA/FCPA and MACS.

-Anita Eglitis, Business Partner
+Anita Eglitis, CEO of eGov and Techseeder, Business Partner

 Anita is the founder of Techseeder Pty Ltd and partners directly or through Techseeder with Bunting Pty Ltd on tech ventures such as eGov Pty Ltd and startup funds (such as the Sydney Angels Sidecar Fund [ESVCLP]).
 Anita is an entrepreneur, investor and macroeconomist with experience in Australia’s Treasury Department, ANZ Bank (Economics, Capex and Structured Finance), Victorian Government ($11 billion infrastructure portfolio), angel investment (Sydney Angels), and venture capital (VP, Director in several firms, as well as her own venture capital advisory firm, Venture Analysis).
 She also manages other portfolios of Australian and overseas stocks and is an investor in tech startups.
 Her degrees include an M.A. in economics from the University of Cambridge (Girton College) in England.
 Anita has been a speaker at CPA Australia and CommBank seminars and a mentor at AngelCube.
 More